-Container Security is the use of security tools and policies to protect containers from threats.
+Container Security is the continuous process of protecting containers from vulnerabilities.
+This includes the container pipeline, deployment infrastructure, and supply chain.
 Container security differs from traditional security because the container environment is more complex and ephemeral, and therefore the process of securing containers is continuous.

 A container is a package of software and its dependencies — such as code, system tools, settings and libraries — that can run reliably on any operating system and infrastructure.
 A container consists of an entire runtime environment, enabling applications to move between a variety of computing environments, such as from a physical machine to the cloud, or from a developer’s test environment to staging and then production.
 Containers are a useful tool, but they are not built with a security system of their own, meaning they introduce new attack surfaces that can put the organization at risk.